An Ethical Dilemma In A Case Of Conjoined Twins From East Africa

 Doctors determined that Twin A, as the paper calls her, suffered from congenital heart disease.
 Doctors believed she would die with or without the separation surgery.
 And they further believed that if the twins were not separated and Twin A were to die, Twin B would die soon after because of shared blood circulation.

 Surgery to separate conjoined twins is not often done.
-Conjoined twins are rare, one in every 200,000 births.
+Conjoined twins are rare, 1 in every 200,000 births.
 When a fertilized egg separates, the result is identical twins.
-But if the fertilized egg starts fails to fully separate, then it develops into a conjoined fetus.
-Sometimes without separation, conjoined twins can live long lives, like the famous American pair of Thai heritage, Eng and Chang Bunker, who both lived to be 63 years old.
+But if the fertilized egg fails to fully separate, then it develops into a conjoined fetus.
+Sometimes without separation, conjoined twins can live long lives, like the famous American pair of Thai heritage, Chang and Eng Bunker, who both lived to be 63 years old.
 But an outcome like that seemed highly unlikely in this case.

 Ultimately the choice between letting both children die or operating for the chance of the survival of one "is heavily influenced by culture and values," the paper says.